Characters in Stranger Things who live outside Hawkins. Beware of spoilers.

 - All There in the Script: His name is never mentioned in the show proper, being only known from promotional materials.

-- Orcus on His Throne: Being a general, he's not a particularly active villain and only has a handful of scenes.
+- Orcus on His Throne: He's not a particularly active villain and only has a handful of scenes as an interrogator.

 - Villain: Exit, Stage Left: After the Gate generator is destroyed and the US military starts moving in on the secret base, he vanishes into thin air along with all the surviving Soviet personnel.